Inferring Relative Consequences of Mechanical Ventilation from Observational Data Using Game-Based Comparisons: Problem Formulation

 \subsection{Data sources}

-As described in the introduction, each PVS is a coupled bio-mechanical organism under partial control by the health care process (doctors, technicians, insurance companies, \textit{etc}.).
+As described in the introduction, each PVS is a coupled biomechanical organism under partial control by the healthcare process (doctors, technicians, insurance companies, \textit{etc}.).
 The EHR records choices in patient care including ventilator settings, sedation, posture, medication administration, and patient state.
-Capture of ventilator waveform and internal diagnostics may exceed the hospital technology infrastructure but can be captured by specialized methods.
-Together, this care documentation, ventilator-cycle information, and bio-mechanical feedback provide information about ventilator management, the situation it occurred, and the cyborg response.
+Capture of ventilator waveforms and internal diagnostics may exceed the hospital technology infrastructure but can be captured by specialized methods.
+Together, this care documentation, ventilator-cycle information, and biomechanical feedback provide information about ventilator management, its circumstances, and the cyborg response.
 However, games can be minimally formulated from interaction and consequence data alone; in this case, the limited collection determines the context.

-The clinical data available to this work for investigation comprise two cohorts.
-Both chronicle medical ICU patients under MV at UCH University of Colorado Hospital in accordance with approval from the Colorado Multiple Institutional Review Board (COMIRB).
-MV therapy to all recorded patients was provided through the institution's fleet of Hamilton (\url{hamilton-medical.com}) G5 ventilators between 2018 and 2024 during two collection efforts.
-Within these data, this work considers only the subset occurring under adaptive pressure ventilation with controlled mandatory ventilation (APVcmv, a proprietary patient-interactive mode), the mode used by the UCHospital critical care environment $>$65\% of the time.
+The clinical data available to this investigation comprise two cohorts.
+Both chronicle MV patient encounters within the medical intensive care units (ICUs) at UCHealth University of Colorado Hospital (UCH) recorded with approval by the Colorado Multiple Institutional Review Board (COMIRB).
+MV therapy of all recorded patients was provided through the institution's fleet of Hamilton (\url{hamilton-medical.com}) G5 ventilators between 2018 and 2024 during two collection efforts.
+Within these data, this work considers only the subset occurring under adaptive pressure ventilation with controlled mandatory ventilation (APVcmv, a proprietary patient-interactive mode) used in UCH ICUs $>$65\% of the time.

-\textit{Cohort A} comprises 24 patients who survive their MV encounter following admitted with acute respiratory distress syndrome (ARDS) or risk thereof (including 8 with COVID-19).
-They are a subset of 36 patients recorded with approval under COMIRB protocol \#18-1433 for a maximum of 48 hours after intubation.
-EHR records are not available so standard data are limited to: ventilator waveforms of pressure ($p$), volume ($V$), and volume, the timeseries of ventilator settings and cycle diagnostics, and static patient information (demographics, anthropometrics, P:F at admission, and outcome).
+\textit{Cohort A} comprises 24 patients who survive their MV encounter following admittance with acute respiratory distress syndrome (ARDS) or risk thereof (including 8 with COVID-19).
+They are a subset of 36 encounters recorded under approved COMIRB protocol \#18-1433 for a maximum of 48 hours after intubation.
+EHR records are not available so continuous data are limited to: ventilator waveforms of pressure ($p$), volume ($V$ and flow $dV/dt$), the timeseries of ventilator settings and cycle diagnostics, and static patient information (demographics, anthropometrics, P:F at admission, and outcome).
 Inclusion/exclusion criterion are fully detailed in prior work \cite{sottile2024flow}, which used non-standard esophageal pressure recordings to identify VD.